DulcePy/FoodRestaurantWeb/README.md

 ## Restaurant Website
 <p>
   Responsive website for a restaurant offering food and beverages.
-The site includes a menu section showcasing the available dishes and drinks, as well as a contact form for customer inquiries. </br>
+The site includes a menu section showcasing the available dishes and drinks, as well as a contact form for customer inquiries. </br></br>
+  The web was built with HTML, CSS and JavaScript. </br>
   The web is hosted on <a href="https://your-fav-restaurant.netlify.app/">Netlify</a>
 </p>